haiwen/seafile-docs-cn/faq.md

 1. Check whether there are some typos in the config, e.g., forget single quote, EMAIL_HOST_USER = XXX, which should be EMAIL_HOST_USER = 'XXX'
 1. Your mail server is not available.

+### How to migrate libraries and groups from one account to another ?

+Since version 4.4.2, system admin can migrate libraries and groups from one account to another exsiting account using [RESTful web api](https://github.com/haiwen/seafile-docs/blob/master/develop/web_api.md#migrate-account).